trampfox/go-todo-aws-lambda-es/README.md

 ### Installing dependencies

 #### Todo Go app
 First of all, you need to specify the location of your workspace.
-To do that run the following command (from the project root):
+Run the following command to do it (from the project root):

 ```shell
 $ export GOPATH=$GOPATH:`pwd`/go